-We advise you to reconsider your need to travel to all parts of the Golan Heights to the east of Route 98 due to the activities of militants in Syria.
-There has been an increase in conflict on the Syrian side of the border in 2014, including cases of kidnapping near the border.
+Reconsider travel to all parts of the Golan Heights to the east of Route 98 due to the activities of militants in Syria.
+There has been an increase in conflict on the Syrian side of the border since 2014, including cases of kidnapping near the border.
 Parts of Route 98 are sporadically closed due to fighting on the Syrian side of the border.
-Artillery and small arms fire from Syria have landed in the Israeli-controlled Golan Heights.
-In August 2015, rockets fired from Syria impacted the Upper Galilee and Golan Heights.

-We advise you to exercise a high degree of caution in Israel due to the threat of terrorist attack.
+Exercise a high degree of caution in Israel due to the threat of terrorist attack.
 Israel's proximity to armed groups in surrounding territories makes it an ongoing target for terrorism.
-Attacks could occur anywhere at any time.
+Attacks could occur anywhere, at any time.
 Border areas with Lebanon, Syria and Egypt are a particular concern.

 Local and international political developments and events may prompt terrorist attacks.
-You should regularly check the media for news about the region and monitor the media for information about possible new safety and security risks.
+Regularly check the media for news about the region and possible new safety and security risks.

 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 Possible targets include commercial and public areas such as transport infrastructure (including bus stops, buses and bus stations), security personnel and checkpoints, clubs, restaurants, bars, cafes, internet cafes, fast food outlets, hotels, schools, markets, places of worship, shopping areas and malls, theatres, outdoor recreation events, pedestrian precincts and promenades, and tourist areas, including historical sites.